Personal Capital (Empower) vs Mint: My Ratings After Using Both for Years

 You are not required to accept this free analysis or use them to manage your investments.
 Either way, you can continue to use Empower’s financial tool for free.

-In contrast, Mint uses an advertising model.
-As a result, you will be presented with targeted offers for bank accounts, credit cards and investment accounts.
-The integrate these offers into the user invoice, so it's impossible to avoid them.
+In contrast, Mint used an advertising model.
+As a result, you would be presented with targeted offers for bank accounts, credit cards and investment accounts.
+They integrated these offers into the user interface, so it was impossible to avoid them.

 In either case, I find these revenue models to be benign and well worth the free tools.